Kyelin25/dotstat-tutorials/ServiceDescriptions/ServiceDescriptions.md

 The assets path of the Config Service at minimum must be accessible from the user's browser for [Data Explorer](#data-explorer), [Data Viewer](#data-viewer) and [Data Lifecycle Manager](#data-lifecycle-manager) to function correctly.

+### Configuration Tips

+The Config Service is very light on configuration, because it **is** the source of it for so many other services.

+Like most of the JavaScript components, you can specify what host and port the service should listen on.
+For the Config Service this is done with the following environment variables:
+- HOST: Sets the host to listen on.
+- PORT`: Which port the service will listen on.

+The `NODE_ENV` environment variable lets the service know whether it's running in development, test or production.

 ### Description

 The Config Service provides all save one (the [Proxy Service](#proxy-service)) of the other JavaScript components with their configuration.
 It also serves up any tenant-specific assets (like images, css files, etc) that they need (this is how the Proxy Service takes a dependency on it).
 At it's core, the Config Service is just a simple HTTP file server, serving configuration as JSON and other files as... other files.